rajinder-yadav/dm-css/README.md

 The global Box Model is changed to use "__border-box__".
 This makes it easy for layout calculation and does not allow margin and padding values to grow outside the element box size.

 The Root Font family is set to "Roboto" with a height of 16px.
-This is the base (root) value used to calculate the size off other elements off.
+This is the base value used to calculate the size of other elements.
 This is done by using the "__rem__" CSS unit.

 ### Benefits